BardezAnAvatar/Starbound-bardez-mORE-Liquids-Furnace/README.md

 - [Molten Liquids tabs for Furnace](https://steamcommunity.com/sharedfiles/filedetails/?id=2895554927)

 This mod does the following:
-- Removes the weird pixel compressor station crafting
+- Moves the pixel compressor recipes from mORE Liquids to atomic furnace
 - Moves the recipes to the furnace's new tabs
-- Allows some of the recipes to be crafted in earlier generations:
+- Allows the recipes to be crafted in appropriate generations, as follows
   - Primitive Furnace:
-    - Copper
+    - Molten/Bar Copper
-    - Gold
+    - Molten/Bar Gold
-    - Iron
+    - Molten/Bar Iron
-    - Silver
+    - Molten/Bar Silver
-    - Tungsten
+    - Molten/Bar Tungsten
   - Industrial Furnace:
-    - Titanium
+    - Molten/Bar Titanium
-  - Atmoic Furnace:
+  - Atomic Furnace:
-    - Coal
+    - Molten/Ore Coal
-    - Pixel
+    - Molten/Currency Pixel
-- Leaves the existing furnace3 and pixelcompressor recipes in-place but edits them to point elsewhere
+- Leaves the existing furnace3 and pixelcompressor recipe files in-place but edits them to point elsewhere
   - It's sloppy, but does enable better mod inter-compatability :(

+## Attributions
+- mORE Liquids logo appropriated from the [mORE Liquids](https://steamcommunity.com/sharedfiles/filedetails/?id=1318339314) mod